Academic Policies and Procedures - All Campuses

 The Dean’s List identifies students whose term GPA places them within the top 10 percent of each class for a given semester.
 It is computed following the posting of grades at the end of each semester.

-To be eligible a student must have earned at least 12 graded credits and have received no incomplete (I) or in progress (IP) designations.
+To be eligible a student must have earned at least 12 credits in courses with differentiated grades (A-F) and have received no incomplete (I) or in progress (IP) designations.
 Students bear responsibility for inquiring as to dean’s list eligibility after grades have replaced their I’s and IP’s.